scaleoutsean/awesome-solidfire/README.md

 #### Grafana/Graphite - HCICollector

 - [HCICollector](https://github.com/scaleoutsean/hcicollector/) is a permissively-licensed monitoring and alerting for SolidFire and NetApp HCI systems.
 It gathers SolidFire and vSphere 6.x metrics, stores them in Graphite and lets you visualize them in Grafana
+- Recommended for NetApp HCI with VMware

 #### Grafana/Prometheus - solidfire-exporter

 - [Solidfire Exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in the Prometheus format
+- Recommended for stand-alone SolidFire and Kubernetes
 - Works within Kubernetes without changes

 #### Prometheus - NetApp Trident metrics